 The Acting Director may nominate a person within the Academic Registry to assist him/her or to deal with the Final Review in accordance with this Procedure on his/her behalf as his/her ‘nominee’.
 Accordingly, all references within these procedures to Acting Director shall include the Acting Director's nominee.1.5

-Exceptional personal circumstances which were not known to the party/ parties concerned when the candidate's case was considered and which can be shown to be relevant to the case.
-The student must show a compelling reason why such personal circumstances were not made known prior to the decision being made.
-Where a candidate could have reported exceptional personal circumstances prior to the decision being made, those circumstances cannot subsequently be cited as grounds for review;2.3
+New evidence which was not made available to the party/ parties concerned when the candidate's case was considered and which can be shown to be relevant to the case.
+The student must show a compelling reason why such evidence was not made known prior to the decision being made.
+Where the student could have made the new evidence available prior to the decision being made, such evidence cannot subsequently be cited as grounds for review.2.3

 The Acting Director or a nominated alternate will review the case based on the written evidence provided and will decide whether to:3.1

 Seek to resolve the final review through mediation / alternative dispute resolution, with the aim of achieving an outcome that is satisfactory to all (where all parties agree to this and the process involved).3.2

 Refer the request for a final review to the appropriate authority of the relevant procedure where it appears that the student has not completed all stages of that procedure.
 The student will be copied into this referral.
 If the student remains dissatisfied with the outcome, the student can then activate the Final Review procedure.3.3